canonical/azure-auth-integrator/README.md

 ```

-Using this instance of class `AzureServicePrincipalRequirer`, the requirer charm then needs to listen to custom events `service_principal_connection_info_changed` and `service_principal_info_gone` and handle them appropriately in the charm code.
+Using this instance of class `AzureServicePrincipalRequirer`, the requirer charm then needs to listen to custom events `service_principal_info_changed` and `service_principal_info_gone` and handle them appropriately in the charm code.

 - The event `service_principal_info_changed` is fired whenever `azure-auth-integrator` has written new data to the relation databag, which needs to be handled by the requirer charm by updating its state with the new Azure Service Principal connection information.
 - The event `service_principal_info_gone` is fired when the relation with `azure-auth-integrator` is broken, which needs to be handled by the requirer charm by updating its state to not use the Azure Service principal connection information anymore.